 25.04.2019, by Imke van der Sanden

-We all know that feeling when you have just unloaded all of your groceries at the cashier and then you realize that you have left your wallet at home.
-You quickly try to repack all of your groceries back in the shopping cart, and apologize to the cashier and other customers in line while rushing home to grab your wallet.
-What if, in the very near future, this would never be an issue again?
-What if in a few years, or maybe even a few months from now you could in fact leave your wallet at home forever and pay with nothing more than your face.
+Forgetting your wallet is a struggle many of us can relate to, but what if, in the very near future, this would never be an issue again?
+What if in a few years, or maybe even a few months from now, you could in fact leave your wallet at home forever and pay with nothing more than your face.

 Apple Face ID